-- In the music video for "Miserable" by Lit, one of the band members is hiding from the giantess (played by Pamela Anderson) who is eating the band members alive.
+- In the music video for "Miserable" by Lit, Jeremy Popoff (the lead guitarist) is hiding from the giantess (played by Pamela Anderson) who is eating the band members alive.
 Once she finds him she slurps him up and chews him a bit before spitting out one of his shoes.

 - The music video for "Panic" by the Czech band Lucie has the singer serenading a giantess in a red dress and heels.
 After he marries her she devours him and pulls his guitar out of her mouth.
 She follows this up with a loud belch.